tpgmartin/tpgmartin.github.io/_posts/2018-02-11-information-retrieval-models-vector-space-model.md

 In this and the following blog post I want to provide a very high-level overview of how information retrieval models work.
 These models are designed to be able to find the best match to some query text from a corpus of text documents, by ranking each document by some quantitative measure of relevance.
 For instance, when I use a search engine, it will try to return documents that are considered most relevant for my current query.
 Common between all such information retrieval models, is that they assume a "bag-of-words" representation of text: any text sample is reducible to the set of words occurring in the text without regard to the grammar or word order.
 This also means that the query text can be broken down into a linear combination of individual query words.

 This particular post will discuss the vector space model (VSM) framework for interpreting queries, documents, and the similarity between them.
-Working from a very basic understanding, we will see how we can achieve a ranking function equivalent to the state-of-art [Okapi BM25 retrieval model](https://en.wikipedia.org/wiki/Okapi_BM25) by adding assumptions to our initial similarity function.
+Working from a very basic understanding, we will see how we can achieve a ranking function equivalent to the state-of-art pivoted length normalisation by adding assumptions to our initial similarity function.
 The next post will look at probabilistic retrieval models, comparing them with VSM.

 Much of this material came from my reading of ["Text Data Management and Analysis"](http://www.morganclaypoolpublishers.com/catalog_Orig/product_info.php?products_id=954) by ChengXiang Zhai and Sean Massung.